Anti-Sikh sentiment in Canada: Social Media

+Social media platforms such as 6ixBuzz have contributed to the increase in hate and racism towards the Canadian Sikh community.

 In 2021, Jagmeet Singh attended a virtual Sikh Heritage Month event hosted by the Peel District School Board, which was disrupted by individuals attempting to join with racist and discriminatory usernames targeting Sikh and other minorities.
 The school board blocked the individuals and launched an investigation.

 In 2024, a woman in Chilliwack, British Columbia was criminally charged with hate crimes following an investigation into “racially offensive social media content” amid a series of incidents targeting the Sikh community and other Indo-Canadians on social media platform, X.

 Role of Politicians

 In 2019, Jagmeet Singh, MP and NDP Leader, was targeted in a racist tweet by a People's Party of Canada (PPC) candidate Mark Friesen.
 The tweet depicted Singh's turban, as a bomb with a lit fuse, sparking widespread condemnation including from Canadian Anti-Hate Network.

 In July 2021, an affidavit filed in court alleged that People's Party of Canada leader Maxime Bernier made a racist remark about NDP leader Jagmeet Singh, saying Singh would "never get elected with that rag on his head."
 Bernier denied the accusation, stating that this was the only eyewitness account of him supposedly making a racist comment and accused political strategist Warren Kinsella of orchestrating a defamation campaign against him.
 In November 2021, Ontario Court dismissed Bernier's defamation lawsuit for failing anti-SLAPP screening test.

 In February 2025, Viresh Bansal, the Ontario Liberal candidate for Oshawa, is facing backlash over a resurfaced social media post in which he made derogatory remarks, including a homophobic slur directed at Prime Minister Justin Trudeau and a comment about "cleaning trash people" in response to a post by federal NDP Leader Jagmeet Singh regarding the killing of Hardeep Singh Nijjar.

 In April 2025, Saskatchewan Party MLA Racquel Hilbert apologized for falsely describing federal NDP Leader Jagmeet Singh as a terrorist during a March 25 legislative debate.
 Hilbert later admitted the comment was inaccurate and inappropriate, withdrawing it amid public backlash and condemnation from the Saskatchewan NDP.

+In August 2026, an Alberta Prosperity Project event faced criticism after Ian Parkinson used a racist slur associated with turban wearing Sikhs whilst discussing policing in a proposed independent Alberta.
+The remark, which can target Sikh Canadians, was applauded by some attendees.
+Following public backlash, Parkinson stepped down from participating in the group's events.